Introduction to Node.js

 Node.js operates on a single thread.
 It is based on the “Single Threaded Event Loop Model” architecture which can handle multiple client requests.
 The main event loop is executed by a single thread, but in the background, the input-output work is performed on separate threads; as Node.js is asynchronous.
 Event Loop is what allows the node.js to perform all the non-blocking operations.

 Node.js is asynchronous by default, i.e it operates in a non-blocking way.
 Meaning, when a client requests to a server, a single thread handles the request; it checks if the request involves any database interaction if it does not; the request is processed and the server sends back the response to the client.
 The thread is ready to handle the next request.

 The event-driven concept is similar to the concept of the callback function in asynchronous programming.
-The only difference is that callback function executes once the asynchronous function returns its result and events are triggered on its associated event handler.
+The only difference is that the callback function executes once the asynchronous function returns its result and events are triggered on its associated event handler.

 5. Highly Scalable

-Node.js applications are highly scalable as they operate on an asynchronous (non-blocking) way.
+Node.js applications are highly scalable as they operate in an asynchronous (non-blocking) way.
 It works on a single thread, when a single request arrives, starts processing it and is ready to handle the next request.
 Also, once the response is prepared, it is sent back to the client.